nhost/nhost/examples/react-apollo-crm/README.md

 3. Terminal 3: Start GraphQL Codegens

-> Make sure that the Nhost backend in step 2 has started and is available
+> Make sure that the Nhost backend in step 2 has started and is available before you run this command

 ```
 npm run codegen -- -w